Cactoidal/Stardust/contracts/README.md

 As it stands, many of my Rust-Godot interactions I've coded with the expectation that the main thread will wait for a response from Rust, and for everything involving Ethers-rs, Rust async will not proceed until it gets a response from an RPC node.
 So with my current code patterns the lag is a necessity, since the game otherwise would crash trying to use data it hasn't been given yet.
 If somehow I could get my RPC queries to run without lagging the main game thread, I would need to rewrite my gdscript to tolerate the lag in RPC response time.

 And there it is: [the pre-release of Stardust](https://github.com/Cactoidal/Stardust/releases), and all game files have been uploaded.
 Checkpoint reached.
-Now that I've hammered out the basic version of the game, it's time to add more game mechanics: cargo, and exploring the ship itself.
+Now that I've hammered out the basic version of the game, it's time to add another game mechanic: cargo.

 # DAY 6